Customize the work tracking web form

 Import and export WIT definition files

 Open a Command Prompt window according to the instructions provided in witAdmin: Customize and manage objects for tracking work.
-For example:

 %programfiles(x86)%\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\TeamFoundation\Team Explorer

 Export the WIT definition file where you want to modify or add a field.
 Specify the name of the WIT and a name for the file.

 An example of a CollectionURL for an organization is https://dev.azure.com/*OrganizationName*.

 Edit the file.
 For details, see WebLayout XML elements.